Which Prostate Cancer Treatment is Best for Me?

 “There is very little solid evidence that one [approach] is better than another,” said Cooperberg.
 The motivation for the new study, however, was that there are also few data examining the differences in terms of cost-effectiveness – the price to the health care system for every year of life gained, with adjustment for complications and side effects of treatments.

-The new study was the most comprehensive cost analysis ever, and it compared the costs and outcomes associated with the various types of treatment for all forms of the disease, which ranged from $19,901 for robot-assisted prostatectomy to treat low-risk disease, to $50,276 for combined radiation therapy for high-risk disease.
+The new study was the most comprehensive cost-analysis ever, and it compared the costs and outcomes that had association with the various types of treatment for all forms of the disease, with a range from $19,901 for prostatectomy with robot-assistence to treat low-risk disease, to $50,276 for combined radiation therapy for high-risk disease.

 The study did not consider two other approaches for dealing with prostate cancer: active surveillance, where patients with low-risk cancer are followed closely with blood tests and biopsies and avoid any initial treatment; and proton therapy, which is much more expensive and has already been shown in multiple studies not to be cost-effective, said Cooperberg.

-The article, “Primary treatments for clinically localised prostate cancer: a comprehensive lifetime cost-utility analysis” is authored by Matthew R. Cooperberg, Naren R. Ramakrishna, Steven B. Duff, Kathleen E. Hughes, Sara Sadownik, Joseph A. Smith and Ashutosh K. Tewari.
-It was published online on Dec.
+The article, “Primary treatments for clinically localized prostate cancer: a comprehensive lifetime cost-utility analysis” is authored by Matthew R. Cooperberg, Naren R. Ramakrishna, Steven B. Duff, Kathleen E. Hughes, Sara Sadownik, Joseph A. Smith and Ashutosh K. Tewari.
+They published it online on Dec.
 28, 2012 by the British Journal of Urology International.
 The article can be accessed at: http://dx.doi.org/10.1111/j.1464-410X.2012.11597.x

-This study adds to our knowledge and will hopefully assist doctors and patients in choosing the right treatment option for them.
+This study adds to our knowledge.
+It will hopefully assist doctors and patients in choosing the right treatment option for them.
 Unfortunately, from our perspective, one key area is missing from their assessment… complication costs.
 Surgery is proving cheaper for many men; however, surgery comes with risks and costs that are sometimes hard to quantify.

 According to the New York Times Health Guide, the main complications from radical prostatectomy are urinary incontinence and erectile dysfunction.
 Other complications include the usual risks of any surgery, such as blood clots, heart problems, infection, and bleeding.

-Urinary Incontinence.
 Urinary incontinence is a common complication.
-When the urinary catheter is first removed following surgery, nearly all patients lack control of urinary function and will leak urine for at least a few days and sometimes for months.
+When the urinary catheter is first removed following surgery, nearly all patients lack control of urinary function.
+And they will leak urine for at least a few days and sometimes for months.
 Normal urinary function usually returns within about 18 months.
 A percentage of men will continue to have small amounts of leakage with heavier exertion or possibly sexual activity.
 If incontinence persists beyond a year, patients may require drug therapy or surgery.

-Erectile Dysfunction.
-Erectile dysfunction after radical prostatectomy is caused by nerves that were damaged or removed during the surgery.
+Damaging or removing nerves during the surgery causes erectile dysfunction after radical prostatectomy.
 Virtually all men will have problems with erectile dysfunction after surgery.
 It can take up to one to two years to recover erectile function after surgery.
-Because seminal glands are removed along with the prostate gland during surgery, men who regain sexual function will not produce semen during orgasm (“dry ejaculation”).
+Because they remove seminal glands along with the prostate gland during surgery, men who regain sexual function will not produce semen during orgasm (“dry ejaculation”).

 With the use of effective nerve-sparing techniques, men who were sexually active before surgery and are involved in an ongoing relationship seem to have a better chance of returned sexual function.
 Drugs such as sildenafil (Viagra) may help some men regain erectile function.
-Use of these drugs three times a week accompanied by sexual stimulation is now commonly recommended.
+Use of these drugs three times a week accompanied by sexual stimulation is now a common recommendation.
 Other treatments for erectile dysfunction (alprostadil injections, vacuum devices, penile implants) may also be options.

-What’s best for you is a complicated balancing act, weighing risk against potential reward and a good amount of wishful thinking and guess work.
+What’s best for you is a complicated balancing act.
+Weighing risk against potential reward and a good amount of wishful thinking and guess work.
 The men we talk to are broadly post-surgery and dealing with long term incontinence.
-And we’re privileged to offer them a better alternative than pads, diapers and condoms that allows them to get back to living life to the fullest.
+And we feel privileged to offer them a better alternative than pads, diapers and condoms.
+It will allow them to get back to living life to the fullest.